ANCIENT EGYPT Eva Ratz

 Looking at the history of this ancient civilisation.

 Are you curious about the language spoken by one-sixth of the world?
 Are you intrigued by its unfamiliar script?
 Are you up for a challenge?
-Arabic is a beautiful, logical language which is not impossible to learn.
+Arabic is a beautiful, logical language which last year’s beginners have not found impossible to learn.
 Come to a friendly introductive course, led by a non-native speaker.

 ARCHITECTURAL HISTORY Peter Gotlop